Cord McCoy: Professional career

-McCoy is a five-time International Professional Rodeo Association (IPRA) world champion.

 On June 15, 2010 it was announced that McCoy, with his brother Jet, would be the parade marshals for the Calgary Stampede parade that would take place on July 9, 2010.

-In October 2013, McCoy announced his retirement from bull riding.
-His last ride attempt was in the late spring of that year.
+McCoy's final professional bull riding out was at the PBR Touring Pro Division event in Decatur, Texas in June 2013.
+In October of that year, he announced his retirement from the sport.

 In February 2017, he was inducted into the Southwestern Oklahoma State University Athletics - Hall of Fame.

 In 2016, McCoy attempted a comeback as a rodeo contestant.
-He tried to qualify in saddle bronc riding for The American Rodeo’s semi-finals by competing in some of the event’s qualifiers.
-He also tried to qualify for the PRCA’s National Finals Rodeo.
+He tried to qualify in saddle bronc riding for The American Rodeo's semi-finals by competing in some of the event's qualifiers.
+He also tried to qualify for the PRCA's National Finals Rodeo.
 As a result of a serious saddle bronc riding head injury from 2004 (the last year he competed professionally in said rodeo event), he rode with a helmet; something extremely rare among professional bucking horse riders.
 He ended up finishing low in the final PRCA world standings that year, and retired as a contestant for good, again.

-Since retiring as a rodeo contestant, McCoy and his wife Sara have bred and raised rodeo livestock.
-One of their bucking bulls, Ridin’ Solo, won the 2022 PBR World Champion Bull title.
-He and Sara also produce some PRCA rodeos.
-Also in 2022, Cord became the head coach of the Oklahoma Freedom, one of eight bull riding teams of the PBR’s Team Series, which debuted that year.
-In September of that year, the Oklahoma Freedom won the event at Cowboy Days in Winston-Salem, North Carolina; the hometown event of rival team, the Carolina Cowboys.
-The very next weekend, the Freedom won their own hometown event at Freedom Fest in Oklahoma City.
-They were the first team to win their hometown event.
-The Freedom ended up finishing in fourth place at the conclusion of the inaugural PBR Team Series season.

 Injuries

 In September 26, 2004, McCoy had his skull crushed by a saddle bronc in Oklahoma City.
 He spent three days in a coma and had eight months of rehab before returning to the rodeo circuit.
-In 2005, he separated his shoulder in the fourth round of the Wrangler NFR and missed six of 10 rounds with the injury.
-Placed fifth in the first round with an 83.5 on Rafter H Rodeo's Roan Wolf.
+In 2005, he separated his shoulder in the fourth round of the Wrangler NFR and missed the next six of 10 rounds with the injury.
+He placed fifth in the first round with an 83.5 on Rafter H Rodeo's Roan Wolf.